HsienChing/RS-485_Modbus-RTU_Call_Response_and_HMI_Display_with_CRC_for_Arduino/README.md

 * [JVectorMap](http://jvectormap.com)
 * [Font Awesome](https://fontawesome.com)
 -->
 H.C.
-Chung thanks all the contributors to this article for their valuable discussions and recommendations, especially Jung-Feng Lin, Hsiao-Wen Yang, Yen-Kai Lo, An-De Andrew Chung.
+Chung thanks all the contributors to this project for their valuable discussions and recommendations, especially Jung-Feng Lin, Hsiao-Wen Yang, Yen-Kai Lo, An-De Andrew Chung.

 This work was supported in part by Super Double Power Technology Co., Ltd., Taiwan under grant SDP-RD-PROJ-001-2020.